HazenBabcock/brigl/README.txt

-(Note) The original git conversion without any further modifications is available in the "original" branch.

 Brigl, a WebGL renderer for LDraw models
 ========================================

 Brigl is a javascript program that reads and parses LDraw models, and render them with WebGL.

+Note: The original git conversion without any further modifications is available in the "original" branch.

 Online demo
 ===========

+This version in action: http://hazenbabcock.github.io/brigl/index.html

-See it in action: http://www.lugato.net/brigl/index.html
+The original in action: http://www.lugato.net/brigl/index.html

 How it works
 ============